About the claim

 About the Class

-The Class is defined as “All PlayStation Console users domiciled in the United Kingdom, or their UK domiciled personal representative who, during the Claim Period, made one or more Relevant Purchases” (referred to below as “the Class” or “Class Members” as appropriate).
+The Class is defined as “All PlayStation users domiciled in the United Kingdom, or their UK domiciled personal representative who, during the Relevant Period, made one or more Relevant Purchases” (referred to below as “the Class” or “Class Members” as appropriate).

 For these purposes:

-• All persons who fall within the definition of the Class and who are domiciled in the UK on the date of domicile to be determined by the Tribunal are to be included in the Class.
+- All persons who fall within the definition of the Class and who are domiciled in the UK on 21 November 2023 are to be included in the Class.

-• Any purchase of digital games or add-on content made in the PlayStation Store for which a PlayStation user pays a charge to access or download in the UK (a “Relevant Purchase”).
+“Relevant Purchase” means any purchase of digital games or add-on content from the PlayStation Store for which a PlayStation user pays a charge to access or download in the UK.

 If you fit within the definition of the Class but are under 18 years old, you will need a parent or legal guardian (“Responsible Adult”) to read the Notice of Collective Proceedings Order.
 You can read it too and ask your Responsible Adult anything you do not understand.
 It is important that your Responsible Adult reads this because it talks about your legal rights and options.
 Your Responsible Adult might need to take steps, and they won’t be able to do so after 26 April 2024 at 5pm.

-If you meet the definition of the Class for the collective claim (see What is the Class definition?) and were domiciled (living) in the UK on the date of domicile (which will be determined by the Competition Appeal Tribunal but is likely to be the date on which the claim is certified), you will automatically be included in the claim (unless you opt-out of it).
+If you meet the definition of the Class for the collective claim (see What is the Class definition?) and were domiciled (living) in the UK on 21 November 2023, you will automatically be included in the claim (unless you opt-out of it).

 You will not be included in the claim if you are: